List of The Pretender characters: Thomas Gates

-Miss Parker's boyfriend.
-The only person to make her happy since the death of her mother.
-She was planning on leaving The Centre with him for Oregon when he was murdered by someone within The Centre because she was "losing her focus".
+Miss Parker's boyfriend, he is only person to make her happy since the death of her mother.
+She was planning on leaving the Centre with him for Oregon when he was murdered by someone within the Centre because she was "losing her focus".
 The murderer turned out to be Brigitte, but is hinted to have been on the orders of Mr. Parker.

 Zoe

-A love interest of Jarod.
-She appears in several episodes.
+A love interest of Jarod's, she appears in several episodes.